natalie-kramer/GeomorphicUpscale/docs/selecting.md

 title: Selecting
 ---

-# Select
+# Overview
-We sample the [existing database](familiarizing.md) based on geomorphic incicators to predict geomorphic assemblages for reach types defined on the  network of interest.
-In the example data, the network is mapped by River Styles (RS) and Geomorphic Condition varience as in Brierly and Fryirs (2005).
+We use geomorphic indicator variables to select from the [regional database](https://github.com/natalie-kramer/GeomorphicUpscale/blob/master/Database/Database_reachcharacteristics.csv)  analogue reaches of River Styles (Brierly and Fryiers, 2005) that you define for your network of interest.
+For the Asotin example, we used the criterion in this [River Styles geoindicator table](https://github.com/natalie-kramer/GeomorphicUpscale/tree/master/docs/assets/AsotinGeoindicator.PNG) to help us make our selections.

 ## Step 1.
 Define river styles on your network
 Categorize your network into similar reach types or process domains and characterize bounds of indicator variables for each reach type.
 The geoindicators that are available to use are summarized below.
 The categorical variables describe the predominant character of the reach for each of the variables.
-The continuous variables were chosen for their ease of acquisition as well as for their general geomorphic importance.
-The file [*Database_reachcharacteristics.csv*](https://github.com/natalie-kramer/GeomorphicUpscale/blob/master/Database/Database_reachcharacteristics.csv) housed in the [Database](https://github.com/natalie-kramer/GeomorphicUpscale/tree/master/Database) folder contains these data for each stream in the database.
+The continuous variables were chosen for their ease of acquisition as well as for their general geomorphic importance.  contains these data for each stream in the database.

 ### <u>Continuous Variables </u>
 - **Gradient** ratio elevation drop over distance